 I believe it is important that all candidates for city council inform the voters of their core beliefs, and what the voters can expect if that person is elected.
 As a participant in city council meetings for 20 years, I have listened to the residents’ concerns and have reviewed every citizen survey that the city has administered.
-I can categorize them into the following sub-headings: traffic, public safety, budget management, and growth issues.
+I can categorize them into the following sub-headings: traffic, public safety, budget management, economic development and growth issues.
 All are important to city residents and therefore are my platform for this election.

 Every two years the City of Elk Grove conducts a Citizen Survey and an overwhelming majority of residents are most dissatisfied with the traffic in our city.
 Despite this concern, the planning commission and city council consistently approve plans that acknowledge that the traffic impact will exceed accepted standards, but the city council policy has been to adopt overriding considerations in the name of economic development.
 Furthermore, the latest 20 years masterplan for the city (General Plan) approved an increase in emergency response time from 6 minutes to 7 minutes.
 Being a health care professional I fully understand how significant an extra minute can be when responding to an emergency medical call.

 - Amend the General Plan to reduce the accepted emergency response time to the previous standard of 6 minutes.

 - Ensure that the traffic component of the development impact fee adequately provides for needed facilities and equipment to meet the emergency response time standard.

 - Ensure that new development impact fees adequately provide for fair-share infrastructure improvements, such as new interchanges, traffic signal detectors, sidewalks, bike lanes and under-grounding utilities.

 - Provide adequate annual funding to maintain all public roadways and prevent deterioration over time.[The public works director reported that there is an annual shortfall of $4.5 million for just basic maintenance of roadways in their existing condition, which is typified by crack seal.]